 - In November, 2017 the third and final act of AmbiguA was released.
 It features A. Schoenberg's "Verklarte Nacht", a string sextet in one movement adapted by Vasilis for synthesisers.
 Inspired by a poem by Richard Demhel, Schoenberg composed it in three weeks, at the age of 25.
 It is a perfect showcase of his uncanny skills in classic harmony.
 Clearly rooted in D minor, it often ventures far from this home key, using extreme chromaticism, undermining both conventional harmony and metric boundaries, signalling the new era that Schoenberg pioneered a few years later: the 12-tone, serial music system.

 - Since September, 2017 vasilis is teaching at Art Music School in Athens.
 His classes cover a wide range of subjects, from Music Industry, Copyright Law and Marketing for DIY musicians to Art History, Aesthetics and Music Technology.
 Since 2021 he serves as Vice President for the Panhellenic Musicians’ Union.

 Filmography and TV

 - In 1990 he arranged the score for "The Athenians", a comedy based on a series of intersecting stories in which small everyday events and comic incidents combine to create a portrait of modern-day Athens.
 In 2008 he arranged the score for "Strictly XXX", a comedy about two young Greek filmmakers seeking financing for their film.
 In this film he adapted Rossini's William Tell overture for buzuki and folk orchestra.
-He also scored a lot of TV commercials, most known of which are the Nescafe classic ads for the Greek market.
+He also scored a lot of TV commercials, most known of which are the Nescafe classic ads and the 11880 ads for the Greek market.
 He is a regular contributing composer for the online music library of cinephonix music library, composing production music for all media.